Brideau/whackdata/_posts/2016-07-26-instructions-analyzing-pokemon-go-data.md

 ![QGIS Screenshot](http://i.imgur.com/WxzV0pb.png)

 What do I mean by "tooling", exactly?
 Well, basically it's a database.
 It depends on other people's software to send data into it, and other people's software to plug into it to perform the analysis.
-What makes it special is that follows [dimensional modeling](https://en.wikipedia.org/wiki/Dimensional_modeling) techniques to make data analysis dead simple and fast, and automatically creates spatial objects that make the data easy to use with GIS software.
+What makes it special is that follows [dimensional modeling](https://en.wikipedia.org/wiki/Dimensional_modeling) techniques to make data analysis dead simple, flexible and fast, and automatically creates spatial objects that make the data easy to use with GIS software.
 You can find the GitHub repo here: [https://github.com/Brideau/pokelyzer](https://github.com/Brideau/pokelyzer)

 In this post, I'll walk through how to get it up and running.
 This is meant to be understood by beginners to data analysis that have some experience running their own web server, but not a ton of experience setting up databases.
 It's been a little while since I was new to this, however, so I might gloss over areas that need a bit more explaining.
 If I do, leave a comment below to let me know and I'll update the post.
 If you want to be really helpful, submit a [pull request to this post](https://github.com/Brideau/whackdata/blob/gh-pages/_posts/2016-07-26-instructions-analyzing-pokemon-go-data.md) with recommended additions (same goes for typos).

 ## Database Setup

 First, of course, you'll need a server of some kind.
 Pokelyzer should run on any operating system that runs PostgreSQL, but these instructions will be for Unix-like operating systems - specifically, Ubuntu - because that's what I have handy.
 If any of the commands don't work for you, trying doing a quick Google for the equivalent command for your operating system.
+Or if you just want to run it locally to see how it works, try [this mac client](http://postgresapp.com/) of [this multi-os client](http://www.enterprisedb.com/products-services-training/pgdownload) and skip most of the steps below.

 First things first, install PostgreSQL: